Since 1996 we have invested in over £3.9bn of assets across almost every real estate sector, a selection of which are below

 Westway is a 130 acre industrial park situated 7 miles from Glasgow, with easy access to Glasgow airport.
 It was acquired in May 2004 in joint venture with Westbrook Partners.
 The Park has over 1.66m sqft of industrial, warehouse and office accommodation, with units ranging from 10,000 sqft up to 200,000 sqft.
-Major occupiers include Doosan Babcock, Amey Highways, Aggreko PLC, and James Fisher Defence.
+Major occupiers included Doosan Babcock, Amey Highways, Aggreko PLC, and James Fisher Defence.
 Since acquisition, gaining the planning consent for a masterplan has enabled significant building refurbishment and landscape works as well as releasing the development potential of 25 acres of land within the Park able to provide a further 435,000 sqft of accommodation.
-Furthermore, there is a proposed new bridge link directly from Westway to Glasgow airport which has received planning consent.
+Furthermore, at the time of ownership there was a proposed new bridge link directly from Westway to Glasgow airport which received planning consent.
 This investment has now been sold.

 Heywood Distribution Park, Manchester – Sold